top of page

 The Tradition Behind Sloe Gin at Christmas

 Sloe gin has long been associated with winter and the Christmas season in the UK.
-The berries are picked after the first frost, which helps to soften their tartness, and the resulting liqueur is often enjoyed during the colder months.
+The berries are picked after the first frost, which helps to soften their tartness.
+The resulting liqueur is often enjoyed during the colder months.
 Many families have their own recipes and traditions for making sloe gin, passed down through generations.

 Drinking sloe gin on Christmas morning is more than just enjoying a tasty drink; it’s about connecting with these traditions and creating new memories.
 The ritual of opening a bottle of homemade or carefully selected sloe gin can become a cherished part of your holiday celebrations.